Get Detailed Video Explanations & Manim Animations

 Frequently Asked Questions

-Q1: How many questions appear from the Reasoning section?
-A: There are 32 questions dedicated to Reasoning and Military Aptitude, which is the largest single section in the AFCAT exam.
+Q1: How many questions appear from the reasoning section?
+A1: There are exactly 32 questions in the Reasoning and Military Aptitude section, contributing to 96 marks.